mavi13/GCFiddle/README.md

 ### Note box

-- Allows you to write some notes
+- Allows you to write some notes.
+(Currently notes are not stored.)

 ### Waypoint box